 My oldest daughter, Chloe Dubisch, is a typical teenage girl in that she worries way too much about her hair on a daily basis.
 She's atypical in that she reads a book a week, is an incredible storyteller herself, and an excellent artist in her own right.
 Her work's been in several galleries here in Phoenix as well as in Kuala Lumpur in Malaysia.
 She's also quite a good actress, is a freshman at Stephen's college in Missouri and a scholarship student.

-Naomi is the youngest, and just started middle school also at the Arizona Conservatory for the Arts and Academics.
+Naomi is the youngest, and will be wrapping up her middle experience online this year.
 She's also a great artist and cook, and is an avid film buff.
 She's studied film making for the last two summers at the ID tech film camps on A.S.U.'s Tempe campus.
-She likes swimming, drawing, reading and writing fan fiction and is our resident vegan.
+She likes swimming, drawing, reading and writing fan fiction.
 She's just started ballet this year and seems to like it quite a lot.

 Oscar is the newest member of the family.
 Dramatically rescued from certain death in a busy intersection in downtown Phoenix, Oscar has settled in nicely.
 His best trick so far is to look around wildly when we say "Who's a good boy?"
 A typical desert dog, he likes to lay in the sun, even when it's 110ºF.